-After an exciting day in the field or on the water, you will be met by our staff and treated as if you were the Cattle Baron of yesteryear.
+After an exciting day in the field, you will be met by our staff and treated as if you were the Cattle Baron of yesteryear.
 Cold drinks, hors d’oeuvres, and a relaxing fire allow you to unwind from the glorious day afield and once you are thoroughly relaxed you will be called to the table and served a meal prepared by some of the finest chefs in Argentina.

 Many of our clients say that the hunting and fishing bring them to Argentina but that our lodges and staff bring them back to Pointer Outfitters.

 The main house offers are the following facilities:

 - Accommodation up to 9 pax

 - Double & single rooms